|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This web page introduces basic spheromak concepts.

-The spheromak mathematical model accurately predicts the experimentally observed geometry of plasma spheromaks.
+The spheromak mathematical model also accurately predicts the experimentally observed geometry of plasma spheromaks.

 Plasma spheromaks are used for energy and fuel injection in some nuclear fusion processes.

-A spheromak results from uniform distributed line charge moving along a stable three dimensional closed path.
+A spheromak results from quantum uniform distributed line charge moving axially at the speed of light along a stable three dimensional closed path.
 This path traces the shape of a toroidal surface known as a "spheromak wall".
-For an isolated spheromak in free space in the region inside the spheromak wall the magnetic field is toroidal and the electric field is cylindrically radial.
+In the region inside the spheromak wall the magnetic field is toroidal and the electric field is radial.
 In the region outside the spheromak wall the magnetic field is poloidal and the electric field is spherically radial.
 Between the toroidal and poloidal magnetic field regions is the spheromak wall formed by the closed circulating charge path.

-The charge motion path along the spheromak wall has both poloidal and toroidal components.
+The charge motion path tangential to the spheromak wall has both poloidal and toroidal components.
 In free space the resulting toroid cross section is circular.
-In a laboratory plasma spheromak, due to the proximity of vacuum chamber enclosure walls, the shape of a spheromak may be slightly distorted.
+In a laboratory plasma spheromak, due to the proximity of metal vacuum chamber enclosure walls, the shape of a spheromak may be slightly distorted.

 Due to a spheromak's toroidal shape and the uniform charge distribution along the current path the surface charge density and surface current density at the outer perimeter of the spheromak wall are less than the surface charge density and surface current density at the inner perimeter of the spheromak wall.